 The economy slipped into recession again in 2001, hitting the airline industry hard, primarily because of drastically lower numbers of business travelers.
 Then, the terrorist attacks of September 11, 2001, put the industry in real crisis.
 The attacks shut down air transport completely for four days and new security measures and regulations were immediately instituted.
 Airlines were forced to reduce flight capacity and cut schedules.
 To persuade passengers to fly again, they had to offer cheaper fares.
 As a result, the industry reported losses of nearly $10 billion at the end of 2001.
 Nearly 100,000 jobs were lost.
 In response, Congress passed the Air Transportation Safety and System Stabilization Act to help the airline industry deal with the financial ramifications of the terrorism.
 The bill provided direct cash grants, loan guarantees, compensation for increased insurance costs, and limits to liability for third-party damages resulting from terrorist acts.

 The airline industry slowly rebounded over the ensuing years, posting net profits in 2006 and 2007.
-The recent economic recession, however, took another considerable toll on the airlines industry, with multibillion-dollar losses posted in recent years.
+The recent economic recession, however, took another considerable toll on the airlines industry, causing multibillion-dollar losses.
 In 2011 and 2012, fuel costs had risen steadily, driving passenger ticket prices up and airlines' profitability down.
-Many airlines have since added ancillary fees in an effort to recoup some of the profits, for instance, baggage fees and onboard sales of food and beverages.
-The U.S. economy has since strengthened and fuel costs have dropped recently, giving the airlines a slight boost in profits.
+Many airlines added ancillary fees in an effort to recoup some of the profits, for instance, baggage fees and onboard sales of food and beverages.
 Airlines mergers have also consolidated the industry and put control of passenger ridership into fewer hands.
 In 2013, two of the largest airlines—American Airlines and US Airways—merged to form the American Airlines Group.

 Despite the industry's ups and downs, air travel remains one of the most popular forms of transportation for business and pleasure.